anothertechs/anothertechs/src/blogs/crypto/evening-star/index.md

 category: crypto
 author: Hatim
 published: true
 description: "The evening star is the bearish counterpart of the morning star pattern in technical analysis.
-Because the evening star is a top reversal, it should be acted upon if it occurs after an uptrend."
+Because the evening star is a top reversal, it should be acted upon if it occurs after an uptrend"
-"
 keywords: candlestick,pattern,chart,morning,star,evening,and,formation,bull,bullish,buyer,selling,bearish,forex,trade,trading,technical,analysis,defination,indicat,indication,example,japanese,strategy,reversal,indicat,stock,crypto,uptrend,trends,morning,analysts
 ---